ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 in the real number for ex.
 1.22405215 would then be between 1 and 2 so 1.22 could mean x = 22 for a function bounded from [1,2] exactly! this concludes with the suggestion 1.22.44 could mean that from [1,2] that we plot (f1(22.44),f2(22.44)) suggesting a three dot real number system.

+the riemann hypotnuse is the part of the riemann sum that isn't included in calculus because there are infinitely many squares in linear algebra.

+experimental theory: an informal array could take H(+>x) to an integer but an informal matrix could take H(+>x) to a real number possibly.

+this way you can say other bases of dims in these matrices are expansions of of the space between integers. meaning that every base change in a 2d matrix in this system takes the number calculated

+to a real number or infinite expansions of spaces between real numbers

+would this then be a real number or another construct to infxinf dims

+proof.
+the point of this number format is to originally "destroy the unity of number set uniquness of integers"

+the original puzzle for informal numbers is: an infinite list of sanscript characters that never ever repeats the same character twice in the entire list

+a real number could then be if we took H to all rows

+let +>x(n) be row n of matrix +>x

+H(+>x(0)) + O(+>x(1)) + ..

+could mean 1547 + O(71281) + O'2(12515) + ... + O'n(151548)
+in a single case becase we could have

+inf + O(inf) + O'2(inf) + ... + O'n(inf) ?

+solve.